harmony-one/flip/README.md

 Flip is a minimal on-chain service enabling quick, cheap cross-chain swaps leveraging `.country` domains.

-Refer to the README.md in the specific directory for details and instructions.
+For detailed information and instructions, consult the README.md file located within the specific directory.